practicalli/clojure-web-services/projects/status-monitor-deps/deployment-via-ci.md

 ## No forced pushes

-Heroku doesnt like force Git pushes coming via CircleCI.
+Heroku doesn't like force Git pushes coming via CircleCI.

 ![CircleCI Heroku orb no forced push](/images/circle-ci-heroku-orb-no-forced-push.png)

-To get around this, either dont do force pushes to GitHub, or add the Heroku repositor for the project as a remote to local git repository.
+To get around this, either don't do force pushes to GitHub, or add the Heroku repository for the project as a remote to local git repository.

 Heroku repository details in heroku dashboard **Settings** under **App Information**